The Basics: Overview

 What about cost?

-If you don’t have insurance, you can still get medical care for yourself and your baby.
-Call one of the toll-free phone numbers below to connect with the health department in your area.
-Be sure to ask about free care.
+If you don’t have insurance, you may still be able to get free or low-cost screening tests for your baby.
+You can call one of the toll-free phone numbers below to connect with the health department in your area:

 Take Action: Schedule a Checkup